Mezantrop74/FreeTorScrapper/README.md

 ### Optional ElasticSearch Fulltext Search

 The torscraper comes with optional elasticsearch capability (enabled by default).
-Edit etc/elasticsearch and set vars or set ELASTICSEARCH_ENABLED=false to disable.
-Run scripts/elasticsearch_migrate.sh to perform the initial setup after configuration.
+Edit `etc/elasticsearch` and set vars or set `ELASTICSEARCH_ENABLED=false` to disable.

+Run `scripts/elasticsearch_migrate.sh` to perform the initial setup after configuration.

-if elasticsearch is disabled there will be no fulltext search, however crawling and discovering new sites will still work.
+If elasticsearch is disabled there will be no fulltext search, however crawling and discovering new sites will still work.

 ### ElasticSearch